 **I go further into detail about my choice of animals for a paludarium here.

 Maintaining A Paludarium

 I will definitely incorporate a few more mods as I progress with this tank.
 Automatic water changes are at the very top of the list!
-Overall though, up keeping hasn’t been to hard.
+Overall though, up keeping hasn’t been too hard.
 The water parameters stay pretty consistent as long as I change the water twice a month.
-I think as I continue to grow out the plants in this tank, it will become more and more self sustaining and eventually I can just add water weekly to compensate for the loss during evaporation.
+I think as I continue to grow out of the plants in this tank, it will become more and more self-sustaining, and eventually, I can just add water weekly to compensate for the loss during evaporation.